Skip to content

 Identify the contract under IFRS 15 / ASC 606 step 1 Does the arrangement meet all five contract criteria (approval and commitment, identifiable rights and payment terms, commercial substance, probable collectability) under IFRS 15.9 / ASC 606-10-25-1?
 Rules Engine Auditor

-Deterministic application of IFRS 15.9 + ASC 606-10-25-1 five contract criteria: (a) parties have approved contract and committed to perform; (b) entity can identify each party's rights regarding goods or services to be transferred; (c) entity can identify payment terms for goods or services; (d) contract has commercial substance; (e) it is probable (ASC 606) or expected (IFRS 15) that entity will collect consideration to which it will be entitled.
+Deterministic application of the five contract criteria under IFRS 15.9 and ASC 606-10-25-1: (a) parties have approved contract and committed to perform; (b) entity can identify each party's rights regarding goods or services to be transferred; (c) entity can identify payment terms for goods or services; (d) contract has commercial substance; (e) it is probable (ASC 606) or expected (IFRS 15) that entity will collect consideration to which it will be entitled.
 Contract approval evidence captured (executed agreement, master services agreement plus statement of work, click-through acceptance with electronic timestamp).
 Note: ASC 606 collectability threshold is 'probable' (75-80% likely); IFRS 15 uses 'expected' (>50%) - dual-reporting entities reconcile difference

 Decision Record